hydra3333/Pi4NAS64/README.md

      ./setupNAS_part_1.sh 2>&1 | tee setupNAS_part_1.log
      ```
 5. Answer the prompts (it will save most of these answers for use later)
-   - `This server_name` it's best to choose the Pi4's hostname of the Pi4 here (we use Pi4NAS64) - it will be used as the network service name by `Kodi` and `VLC` etc
+   - `This server_name` it's best to choose the Pi4's hostname of the Pi4 here (we use Pi4NAS64) - it will be used as the network service name by `VLC` etc
    - `This server_alias (will become a Virtual Folder for mounting purposes)` - recommend leave it as `mp4library1` so it matches the top level folder name on the USB3 drive
      * ... it will be used as the top-level folder name on our external USB3 drive, so put our video files in there
    - `Designate the mount point for the USB3 external hard drive` it's a "virtual" place used everywhere to access the top level of the USB3 external hard drive when mounted, eg `/mnt/mp4library1`